SvenMichaelKlose/tunix/src/tunix/README.md

 # Using TUNIX

-TUNIX' user interface allows you to switch between consoles you either created with a fresh instance of BASIC, or cloned with something running, and of course to kill or restart a console.
-The menu to do that opens up when starting TUNIX or by pressing and releasing the Commodore key.

-## The Console Menu
+## Using The Console

-The console menu display a list of console slots and their ID numbers.
-10 slots are available.
-It is controlled by the keyboard.
-Numbers 0-9 select a console.
-RETURN sitches to it.
-Other commands for selected consoles are:

-* "C": Clone console.
-* "Mi": Move console to slot numner 'i'.
-* "R": Restart BASIC in selected
-* "X": Remove console from slot.
+Pressing and releasing the Commodore key alone opens the console menu.
+Ten slots are available and can be selected by pressing their number.
+'C' creates a new BASIC instance in a slot.
+'M' followed by a number moves it to another slot and 'X' empties a slot.

+Each slot also has a memory and device configuration.
+You may for example select the TUNIX 40x24 char terminal, or simulate an unexpanded VIC.
+Wanted drivers must be loaded in one of the slots.

-# Programming for TUNIX
+# Programming For TUNIX

-TUNIX is hijacking the standard KERNAL
-I/O to run and provide its services.
+TUNIX uses KERNAL I/O to provide system calls and can be used with any programm- ing language that supports it.

+Implementing drivers will most likely require using assembly language.

+## No Standard I/O File Handles

 Unlike Unixoids the KERNAL does not provide default LFNs for standard I/O.
 Instead, apps reset the current LFN- derived device pair to the keyboard and screen device using the CLRCN system call.
-To make up for this, a driver allows to connect LFNs to devices, so a process' standard I/O can be pipelined.
+To make up for this, driver
+LFNDEV connects LFNs to devices, so a process' standard I/O can be pipelined.

 # CBM & TUNIX KERNAL I/O